Atlantic Records: Soul years

 Aretha Franklin signed with Atlantic in 1966 after her contract with Columbia expired.
 Columbia tried to market her as a jazz singer.
-Jerry Wexler said, "we're gonna put her back in church."
+Jerry Wexler said, "we're gonna put her back in church".
 She rose to fame quickly and was called the Queen of Soul.
 Wexler oversaw production himself at Fame Studios in Muscle Shoals, Alabama.
 The result was seven consecutive singles that made both the US Pop and Soul Top 10: "I Never Loved a Man (The Way I Love You)" (Soul No. 1, Pop No. 9), "Respect" (Soul and Pop No. 1), "Baby, I Love You" (Soul No. 1, Pop No. 4), "(You Make Me Feel Like) A Natural Woman" (Soul No. 2, Pop No. 8), "Chain of Fools" (Soul No. 1, Pop No. 2), "Since You've Been Gone" (Soul No. 1, Pop No. 5), and "Think" (Soul No. 1, Pop No. 7).

-In late 1961 singer Solomon Burke arrived at Jerry Wexler's office unannounced.
-Wexler was a fan of Burke's and had long wanted to sign him so when Burke told Wexler his contract with his former label had expired Wexler replied: "You're home.
+In late 1961, singer Solomon Burke arrived at Jerry Wexler's office unannounced.
+Wexler was a fan of Burke's and had long wanted to sign him, so when Burke told Wexler his contract with his former label had expired Wexler replied: "You're home.
 I'm signing you today".
 The first song Wexler produced with Burke was "Just Out of Reach", which became a big hit in September 1961.
 The soul/country & western crossover predated Ray Charles' similar venture by more than 6 months.
 Burke became a consistent big seller through the mid-1960s and scored hits on Atlantic into 1968.
-In 1962 folk music was booming and the label came very close to signing Peter, Paul & Mary; although Wexler and Ertegun pursued them vigorously the deal fell through at the last minute and they later discovered music publisher Artie Mogull had introduced their manager Albert Grossman to Warner Bros. executive Herman Starr, who had made the trio an irresistible offer that gave them complete creative control over the recording and packaging of their music.
+In 1962 folk music was booming and the label came very close to signing Peter, Paul & Mary.
+Wexler and Ertegun pursued them vigorously, but the deal fell through at the last minute.
+They later discovered music publisher Artie Mogull had introduced their manager Albert Grossman to Warner Bros. executive Herman Starr, who had made the trio an irresistible offer that gave them complete creative control over the recording and packaging of their music.